joomla/coding-standards/manual/php.md

 ## Function Definitions

-Function definitions start on a new line and the opening and closing braces are also placed on new lines.
+Function definitions start on a new line with no spaces between the function name and the opening parenthesis.
+Additionally, the opening and closing braces are also placed on new lines.
 An empty line should precede lines specifying the return value.

 Function definitions must include a documentation comment in accordance with the Commenting section of this document.
 More details on DocBlocks Function comments can be found in the chapter on [DocBlocks Comments](docblocks.md).